- 05/04/2013Fostering a more efficient response to migrant smuggling in Asia

-The UNODC International Framework for Action to Implement the Smuggling of Migrants Protocol
+The UNODC International Framework for Action to implement the Smuggling of Migrants Protocol is

-The International Framework for Action to Implement the Smuggling of Migrants Protocol is now available.
 The Framework for Action is a technical assistance tool that aims to support effective implementation of the Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the United (Smuggling of Migrants Protocol), supplementing the United Nations Convention against Transnational Organized Crime (UNTOC).